-5.1.13 Over Water Activities
+5.1.17 Over Water Activities

-The Marine/Aviation Bureau of the NCPD is responsible, in part, for the operation of boats on the navigable waters within the jurisdiction of Nassau County.
-Marinas can have significant impacts on the concentrations of pollutants that enter the surface waters within the general vicinity.
-Many of these pollutants build up in the benthic sediments, accumulate in the tissues of aquatic organisms, degrade water quality, are toxic to aquatic life and pose a threat to human health.
-Marinas and launch ramps border surface waters where there may be only minimal buffering during the discharge of chemicals or pollutants.
-Therefore, it is important to take steps to prevent or minimize the introduction of pollutants to waterways.
-The discharge of pollutants to receiving waters at these facilities can be prevented or reduced by minimizing over water maintenance, keeping wastes out of the water, cleaning up spills and wastes immediately and educating boat operators and employees.
+Recreational boating has become increasingly popular.
+A number of Nassau County Parks, such as Cow Meadow Park and Preserve, Wantagh Park, Bay Park, Inwood Park and Milburn Pond Park provide boat owners with marinas, transient sailboat launches and launch ramps.
+These areas can have significant impacts on the concentrations of pollutants that enter the surface waters within the general vicinity.
+Many of these substances settle in the bottom sediments, accumulate in the tissues of aquatic organisms, degrade water quality, are toxic to aquatic life and pose a threat to human health.
+Marinas and launch ramps are located adjacent to the water where there may be only minimal buffering during the release of chemicals or pollutants.
+Therefore, it is important for park managers and boat owners to take steps to prevent or minimize the introduction of these pollutants to the waterways.
+The discharge of pollutants to receiving waters at these facilities can be prevented or reduced by minimizing over-water maintenance, keeping wastes out of the water, cleaning up spills and wastes immediately and educating boat owners and employees.